dreamind/ix/workshops/interactive/index.md

 Using jQuery for rapid JavaScript development.
 ---------------------------------------------

-In this workshop you will learn how to use a JavaScript library called [jQuery](http://jquery.com). jQuery hides a lot of the complexities in dealing with the ordinary way of manipulating HTML codes; it provides a simple way to put logic and computational power to your page without writing too much codes.
+In this workshop you will learn how to use a JavaScript library called [jQuery](http://jquery.com). jQuery hides a lot of the complexities of JavaScript in dealing with the ordinary way of manipulating HTML codes; it provides a simple way to put logic and computational capabilities to your page without writing too much codes.

 Document Object Model (DOM) Manipulation.
 ---------------------------------------------

 A web page is constructed from a collection of HTML elements organised in a tree structure (similar to an XML file).
 The way these elements are organised can be viewed using [Document Object Model](http://www.w3schools.com/dom/default.asp) (DOM).
 Using DOM, we can access all elements within the page and manipulate the elements of interest.

-Download [dom_event.zip](assets/dom_event.zip) and extract it to your desktop or upload it to IVLE.
+Download [dom.zip](assets/dom.zip) and extract it to your desktop.

 Inspect `dom-0.html` and `dom.css`.
 Familiar yourself with how the HTML page is structured and how CSS is used to format the page (revisit the HTML &amp; CSS lectures, if required).
 You shall notice that JavaScript code is enclosed within `<script>` tag.